Vivekthakur02/ADIDAS-AG-VALUATION/README.md

 Top row: forecast of the yearly cash the business generates.
 DCF row: those yearly amounts converted to today’s money using your WACC.
 DCF 2024–2028 = present value of the forecast window.
-Then you compute a Terminal Value (value of all future cash beyond the forecast) using the last-year FCFF and a perpetuity growth assumption, discount it to today, and add it to the DCF sum.
+Then compute a Terminal Value (value of all future cash beyond the forecast) using the last-year FCFF and a perpetuity growth assumption, discount it to today, and add it to the DCF sum.
 That final sum is Enterprise Value.

 ###  1️⃣ FCFF Row